laugh12321/TensorRT-YOLO/examples/obb/README.en.md

 ### Inference Using C++

-1. Ensure that the project has been compiled according to the [`TensorRT-YOLO` Compilation](../../docs/en/build_and_install.md#tensorrt-yolo-compile).
+1. Ensure that the project has been compiled according to the project documentation.
-2. Compile `detect.cpp` into an executable:
+2. Compile `obb.cpp` into an executable:

     ```bash
     cmake -S . -B build